 As many of our issuer clients know, as a result of perceived wide-spread violations of post issuance reporting compliance, in 2014 the SEC conducted its "Municipal Continuing Disclosure Compliance Initiative" or the "MCDC Initiative."
 Under the MCDC Initiative, each investment bank was required to look back five years to all of the issues it underwrote and self-report to the SEC any material misstatements made in an offering document (the "Official Statement") regarding an issuer's compliance with prior continuing disclosure undertakings made pursuant to SEC Rule 15c2-12.
 Investment banks were required to report their transgressions to the SEC by September 9, 2014.
-Similarly, any issuer who had publicly offered bonds in the municipal market in the last five years were "encouraged" to review its Official Statements for any material misstatements relating to the issuer's compliance with its continuing disclosure obligations and to self-report any findings to the SEC.
+Similarly, any issuer who had publicly offered bonds in the municipal market in the last five years were "encouraged" to review its Official Statements for any material misstatements relating to the SEC.
 Issuers had until December 1, 2014 to self-report.